mongodb/specifications/source/find_getmore_killcursors_commands.rst

 Abstract
 ========

-The Find, GetMore and KillCursors commands define the use of the new MongoDB 3.2 and later Find, GetMore and KillCursors commands to replace the OP_QUERY, OP_GET_MORE and OP_KILL_CURSORS commands from the MongoDB wire protocol.
+The Find, GetMore and KillCursors commands in MongoDB 3.2 or later replace the use of the legacy OP_QUERY, OP_GET_MORE and OP_KILL_CURSORS wire protocol messages.
+This specification lays out how drivers should interact with the new commands when compared to the legacy wire protocol level messages.

 Definitions
 ===========